GGyll/fifty-advanced-python-concepts/handbook/50_main_concepts_1_10.md

 ## 1. Arrays (Python `array` module)

-This one actually threw the author off in a real interview.
+This one actually threw me off in a real interview.

 Python arrays are **not the same as lists**.
 Python has a built-in `array` module that lets you create **type-specific arrays**.